LauraKokkarinen/AzureAI.SpeechConcat/README.md

 # AzureAI.SpeechConcat

-The purpose of this C# .NET 8 console application is to convert long text files into speech using the Azure AI Speech service.
+The purpose of this C# .NET 8 console application is to convert long plain-text files into speech using the Azure AI Speech service.
 The solution has been implemented specifically to create audiobook-like audio files based on fiction writing.

 The application will first add limited SSML markup to the provided plain-text file content.
 The following SSML markup will be introduced: